PANDA CAPTIVE BREEDING

 Difficulties with Captive Breeding Pandas

 Conservationist and zoologists initially had little success breeding pandas in captivity.
 In the early years the failure rate was high and the survival rate of those that were born was low with 60 percent of the pandas born dying within the first month.
-Of the 144 pandas born in captivity before 1995, only 43 are still alive, 37 of them in China."
+Of the 144 pandas born in captivity before 1995, only 43 were still alive in the late 2000s, 37 of them in China.

 To increase the number of pandas, the Chinese government began offering a cash reward of $1,724 in 1992 for every panda breed in captivity.
 That may not sound like much money in the West but $1,724 was about five times the average salary of a worker in China at that time.